-Here in Aberdeenshire overlooking the River Dee, we have started breeding Ryeland Sheep (Flock no.01836)
+Here in Aberdeenshire overlooking the River Dee, we started breeding Ryeland Sheep (Flock no.01836) in 2012.

 Our aim is to breed good quality stock with special attention to conformation and wool quality.